Holographic Floquet states in low dimensions (II): D3/D5 system at finite temperature

 There are three types of embeddings in place now.
-First of all, we find the {\em Minkowski} embeddings, which do not intersect the singular shell.
-They end up closing smoothly at a value of $u=u_0$ while $\psi = 1$.
-With {\em black hole} (BH) embeddings we will generically denote solutions that intersect the singular shell.
-This accounts for the fact that for a world-volume observer the singular shell acts as an event horizon, inducing thermal effects through Schwinger pair production.
+First of all, we find the \textit{Minkowski} embeddings, which do not intersect the singular shell.
+They end up closing smoothly at a value of $u=u_0>u_c$, where $\psi=1$.
+With \textit{black hole} (BH) embeddings we will generically denote solutions that intersect the singular shell.
+This accounts for the fact that for a worldvolume observer the singular shell acts as an event horizon, inducing thermal effects through Schwinger pair production.
 For this reason, we will term interchangeably singular shell and effective horizon.
+Finally, the \textit{conical} embeddings will denote the solutions ending outside but just above the singular shell.
+Notice that this differs from the usual definition of critical embeddings when the electric field is not present, where they are defined as those ending just above the black hole horizon.
+We depict the different embeddings in the right plot of Fig. \ref{fig:rcEmbeddings}.